MAKIO135/aioi/examples/tidalcycles/tidalcycles.md

 ![](aioi_tidal.gif)

-TidalCycles has `cF` function whitch controls value from OSC message.
+TidalCycles has `cF` function which controls value from OSC message.

 ## Config